ci1xgk/Fellowship_Webpage/Merewether3.md

 lisflood.exe merewether-0p175m.par
 ```

-When the simulation is finished, a series of files will be generated in a directory named by keyword `dirroot` in `.par` file, as shown below.
+When the simulation is finished, a series of files named according to `resroot` convention given in `.par` file (here namely `merewether`) will be generated in a directory named by keyword `dirroot` in `.par` file, as shown below.

 ![image](/Figures/mer14.png)